Poisson splitting by factors: Some remarks about the proofs

-The isometry-equivariant partition used in the proof of Theorem {\ref{result}} is used again in the proof of Theorem \ref{resulttwo}; given this partition, the ideas in Example {\ref{firstfirsteg}} can be easily adapted to prove a (weaker) translation-equivariant version of Theorem \ref{resulttwo}.
+The isometry-equivariant partition used in the proof of Theorem \ref{result} is used again in the proof of Theorem \ref{resulttwo}, except that the radius $R$ of the balls will not depend on $(\lx, \ly, d)$, and we shall set $R=1$; given this partition, the ideas in Example \ref{firstfirsteg} can be easily adapted to prove a (weaker) translation-equivariant version of Theorem~\ref{resulttwo}.
 It requires some additional effort to prove Theorem \ref{resulttwo} in its entirety.
 The proof of Theorem \ref{finitary} is not difficult and will follow from the definitions of the maps in Theorems \ref{result} and \ref{resulttwo}.